sotiristiga/euroleague/README.md

 dataset_players =   dataset that I have made for players stats

-ha = To check their stats if he played Home or Away (choices = "H" for home games, "A" for away games, "" for all games )
+ha = To check their stats if they played Home or Away (choices = "H" for home games, "A" for away games, "" for all games )

-wl= To check their stats if their Team Win or Lose (choices = "W" for win games, "L" for lose games, "" for all results )
+wl= To check their stats if their Team Wins or Loses (choices = "W" for win games, "L" for lose games, "" for all results )

-ph =  phase of Euroleague (choises = "Regular Season","Play offs","Final Four","" for all games)
+ph =  phase of Euroleague (choices = "Regular Season","Play offs","Final Four","" for all games)

-season = season that interest (choises = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all Seasons)
+season = season that interest (choices = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all Seasons)

 Team1 = The team that I want